YoungNam/EdiketPublicAPI/README.md

 ### Response
 This is a sample response on successful upload.
-For details of draft data, go to [Draft Documentation](/docs/draft.md).
+For details of draft data, go to [Draft Documentation](/docs/draft.md). **Beware that Draft request parameters and Draft Response aren't exactly the same.**

 ```
 HTTP/1.1 201 CREATED